-- (1) Individuals cannot be compelled to provide certain domestic violence information No person or domestic violence program can be compelled to disclose the location of any shelter or the identity of any domestic violence advocates or counselors.
-Only where a court determines that the failure to disclose this information would result in an imminent risk of serious bodily injury can the information be disclosed in camera, under a protective order, and the information must not be made a part of the written case record. - (2) Restricted access to certified victims' address information The Illinois Attorney General cannot provide a certified victim's actual address to anyone other than: - (a) Police officials; - (b) Prosecutors; and - (c) Individuals identified in a court order permitting the disclosure. - (3) Disclosure of a domestic violence victim's location is prohibited It is unlawful for any person to publish, disseminate, or otherwise disclose the location of any domestic violence victim, without the victim's consent, where there is a substantial likelihood the disclosure could result in bodily harm.
+(1) Individuals cannot be compelled to provide certain domestic violence information - No person or domestic violence program can be compelled to disclose the location of any shelter or the identity of any domestic violence advocates or counselors.
+Only where a court determines that the failure to disclose this information would result in an imminent risk of serious bodily injury can the information be disclosed in camera, under a protective order, and the information must not be made a part of the written case record.181

+(2) Restricted access to certified victims' address information - The Illinois Attorney General cannot provide a certified victim's actual address to anyone other than:182

+- (a) Police officials;

+- (b) Prosecutors; and

+- (c) Individuals identified in a court order permitting the disclosure.

+(3) Disclosure of a domestic violence victim's location is prohibited - It is unlawful for any person to publish, disseminate, or otherwise disclose the location of any domestic violence victim, without the victim's consent, where there is a substantial likelihood the disclosure could result in bodily harm.183

-(1) Victims of domestic violence may provide information to Illinois Attorney General - Domestic violence victims may provide personally identifying information to the Illinois Attorney General to participate in an address confidentiality program.
+(1) Victims of domestic violence may provide information to Illinois Attorney General - Domestic violence victims may provide personally identifying information to the Illinois Attorney General to participate in an address confidentiality program.184

 The Address Confidentiality for Victims of Domestic Violence Act requires the Attorney General to administer an address confidentiality program.
-Under this program, a victim of domestic violence may apply to have the Attorney General's Office serve as the victim's substitute address.
-Once certified, the victim may request that State and local agencies use the substitute address designated by the Attorney General as her address when creating a new public record.
-Here
+Under this program, a victim of domestic violence may apply to have the Attorney General's Office serve as the victim's substitute address.185 Once certified, the victim may request that State and local agencies use the substitute address designated by the Attorney General as her address when creating a new public record.186

-(2) Petitioners for protection orders may withhold address information from the court - Where the disclosure of petitioner's address would risk abuse or reveal the confidential address of a domestic violence shelter, that address may be omitted from all documents filed with the court.
-Similarly, if the petitioner is seeking to have a child protected by the order, the petitioner may omit the child's school address where the disclosure of the school's location would risk abuse.
-188
+(2) Petitioners for protection orders may withhold address information from the court - Where the disclosure of petitioner's address would risk abuse or reveal the confidential address of a domestic violence shelter, that address may be omitted from all documents filed with the

-&lt;sup>181 750 ILCS 60/227.1.
+181 750 ILCS 60/227.1.

-&lt;sup>184 750 ILCS 61/11, /15.
+184 750 ILCS 61/11, /15.